Become a peer mentor

 - Organise 3 meetings for your mentees with their Academic mentor

-- Organise and attend 2 x 1 hour meetings with your group
+- Organise and attend 2 x 1 hour social meetings with your group

 - Communicate by email as required

-- In total this requires a commitment of 10 - 15 hours total in the semester.
+- In total this requires a commitment of 10-15 hours throughout the session.